Retirement Accounts

 A Roth IRA has income limits and allows you to only contribute $6,000-$7,000 each year.

-If your employer offers a 401(k) retirement savings account, it’s usually wise to take advantage of it.
+If your employer offers a 401(k) retirement savings account, taking advantage of it is usually wise.
 You can have funds taken out of your account, pretax, reducing your taxable income each year.
 Some employers will even match your contributions up to a certain limit.

-But once you’ve maxed out your 401(k), an individual retirement account (IRA) can be a good way to put additional money aside for retirement.
-When comparing a Roth IRA vs 401(k), the biggest variation is typically the way they’re taxed.
+But once you've maxed out your 401(k), an individual retirement account (IRA) can be an excellent way to put additional money aside for retirement.
+When comparing a Roth IRA vs 401(k), the most significant variation is typically the way they're taxed.
 There are a few other notable differences, though.

 401(k) vs. Roth IRA

-It’s important to save money for retirement.
-The longer you can contribute funds into retirement accounts the higher likelihood that you’ll see compounding growth over time.
+It's essential to save money for retirement.
+The longer you contribute funds to retirement accounts, the more likely you'll see compounding growth.
 The two most popular retirement savings accounts are Roth IRAs and 401(k) accounts.
-To understand the difference between IRA and 401(k), though, it’s important to first look at their similarities.
+To understand the difference between IRAs and 401(k)s, it's essential to first look at their similarities.

-A Roth IRA and 401(k) both provide you tax-deferred growth on your contributions.
-You’ll pay taxes on both accounts, but when you pay those taxes differs between the two.
+Both Roth IRAs and 401(k)s provide tax advantages for your contributions.
+You'll pay taxes on both accounts, but when you pay, those taxes differ between the two.

-The major difference in a Roth IRA versus a 401(k) account is how they’re taxed.
+The major difference between a Roth IRA and a 401(k) account is how it is taxed.
 With a 401(k), your employer takes money out of your paycheck and funds your retirement savings before taxes have been deducted.
 This can be a plus as it decreases your taxable income during your working years.

-A Roth IRA, on the other hand, is not an employer-based retirement account but instead purchased through a broker or lender.
-You put the money in out of your own checking or savings account after it has already been taxed.
-When you make account withdrawals in retirement, those will come out tax-free.
+A Roth IRA, on the other hand, is not an employer-based retirement account but is instead purchased through a broker or lender.
+You contribute money from your own checking or savings account after it has already been taxed.
+When you make withdrawals in retirement, those will be tax-free.

 Questions about your retirement accounts?
 We're here to help.